nepal earthquake 2015

 Conclusion

 After a natural disaster, the rates of death and property damage are highest in areas with severe social and mental health issues.
-These areas will be hit the hardest by the disaster’s long-term consequences.
+The disaster’s long-term consequences will hit these areas the hardest.

 Despite obstacles, the Nepali government aims to rebuild and prepare for future disasters.
 International assistance and the people of Nepal working together can help the country overcome challenges and fully and permanently recover from the earthquake.
-Following the devastating 2015 earthquake, a large number of individuals and organizations hurried to Nepal’s aid.
+Following the devastating 2015 earthquake, many individuals and organizations hurried to Nepal’s aid.
 With the support of its resilience and the international community, Nepal can overcome its challenges and recover.

-The 2015 Nepal earthquake was caused by the collision of the Indian and Eurasian tectonic plates, leading to the release of stress along the fault lines in the region, particularly the Main Himalayan Thrust fault.
+The 2015 Nepal earthquake was caused by the collision of the Indian and Eurasian tectonic plates, which released stress along the fault lines in the region, particularly the Main Himalayan Thrust fault.

 Editor's Recommendations